 The fundamental mechanism that defines MolochDAO is the ability for members to exit the organization with a proportional share of the organization's assets, so long as they have not recently voted to approve a pending proposal.
-This creates a loose partnership where members can exit before a bad or otherwise controversial decision is made, and because of that guarantee there is less friction for collaboration in the first place.
+This creates a loose partnership where members can exit before a bad or otherwise controversial decision is made.
+This guarantee reduces friction for collaboration in the first place.

-- Members should be able to redeem tokens for a proportional share of the organizations assets
+- Members can redeem tokens for a proportional share of the organizations assets.

-- It should be possible to restrict exit actions based on whether the individual had voted yes in a pending proposal.
+- It is possible to restrict exit actions based on whether a member has voted yes in a pending proposal.

-- New members should be able to propose a payment to the organization in exchange for the organizations tokens
+- New members are able to propose a payment to the DAO in exchange for the DAO's native tokens.

-- Proposals should require the proposer to lock tokens in order to ensure that the incentives of voters are aligned with their votes
+- Proposals require the proposer to lock tokens in order to ensure that the incentives of voters are aligned with their votes.

-- Users who choose to vote no, or not vote, should be able to see whether a proposal has passed before deciding to exit.
+- Users who vote no, or do not vote, can see whether a proposal has passed before deciding to exit.

 - Token Request

 - Time Lock

 - Dissent Voting